SlavovLab/DO-MS/README.md

 ## Hosting as a Server

 As this application requires a large amount of computational power (CPU), on-hand memory (RAM), and possibly the storage of large amounts of mass-spec data (Storage), we do not recommend running this on a standalone server, as it is not cost-efficient.

-We are hosting our server on a desktop machine, and making the server publicly available via. a reverse proxy.
-Instructions to do this yourself are upcoming.
-Still, by far the easiest way to use the application is to run it locally.

 If you wish to host a server for internal usage, i.e., within an organizational intranet, you can change the host IP to "0.0.0.0" instead of "127.0.0.1", which exposes the server outside of the machine itself.